eformsignen/eformsignen.github.io/help/chapter4.rst

 **⑤ Minimum Date/Maximum Date**

-Sets the range of dates that can be selected in the component by specifying the minimum and maximum dates.
+Sets the range of dates that can be selected in the field by specifying the minimum and maximum dates.

 **⑥ Placeholder**